Battle of Deçiq: The Battle

 The main portion of the battle took place between Tuzi and Koplik (in modern-day Albania), whereby 3,000-3,300 Malësors fought against 28,000 Ottoman soldiers.
-Koplik is the largest town in Malësia, right across the border with Montenegro is Tuzi.
+Koplik is the largest town in Malësia and across the border with Montenegro is Tuzi.
 As the fighting proceeded, both armies decided to move north into Tuzi, where the battle ended.

 The Ottomans had initially attacked Deçiq, which was protected by 600 Albanian tribesmen, with 6 battalions, 2 artillery units, and 9 machine guns.
-After 12 hours of battle, and 300 casualties on the Ottoman side, the Turks retreated to the castle of Shipshanik.
+After 12 hours of battle and 300 casualties on the Ottoman side, the Turks retreated to the castle of Shipshanik.

-On the 6th of April, Dedë Gjo Luli raised the Albanian flag on the summit of Bratila in Deçiq.
+On the 6th of April, Nikë Gjelosh Luli, Dedë Gjo Luli's brother, raised the Albanian flag on the summit of Bratila in Deçiq.
 During this offensive, the Ottomans lost around 30 soldiers, whereas the Albanian tribesmen lost 7, one of which was the flagbearer Nish Gjelosh Luli.
 When raising the flag, Ded Gjo Luli said "Now, brothers, you will see that which no one has seen in 450 years...".
 This was the first time Albanians raised their Flag since the Castle of Shkodër had fallen in 1479.
-About a year and a half later, with the help of the Austro-Hungarian Empire, the Albanian Flag was officially raised in the southern town of Vlora, Albania.
+About a year and a half later, the Albanian Flag was officially raised in the southern town of Vlora, Albania.

 The Hoti and Gruda tribes continued their offensives in Dinosh on 7–8 April, resulting in the recapture of positions lost during the first days of April.
 On the 13th of April, the combined efforts of Kelmendi, Shala, and Shkreli tribesmen in coordination with Hoti, Gruda, and Kastrati tribesmen led to the successful conquest of strategic positions in Deçiq and close to Tuzi.
 An Austro-Hungarian military report at the time claimed that the Albanian tribesmen had attacked Tuzi and the hills to the east, which were called Mali i Hotit (Mountains of Hoti).